In this post, we will see how to use PWM outputs on Raspberry Pi to control devices like LEDs, motors, and servos.

 Controlling a Servo

-Servos are devices used to control the position of an axis.
-PWM is essential for controlling servos, as the position of the servo depends on the duty cycle of the PWM signal.
+Servos are devices used to control the position of a shaft.
+PWM is essential for controlling servos, as the servo’s position depends on the duty cycle of the PWM signal.

 import RPi.GPIO as GPIO